OutSystems/docs-product/src/develop/logic/screen-update-list-items.md

 ---
-summary: Learn how to manipulate a list and update it right away on the screen without having to reload the screen on a traditional web app.
+summary: Learn how to manipulate a list and update it right away on the screen.
 tags: support-application_development; support-Front_end_Development;
 locale: en-us
 guid: 540f72cb-fa35-4bdb-8af4-c7637699eb3c